This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Pumpkin Muffins with Chocolate Chips

-Bake for 30 minutes or until a toothpick inserted comes out clean.
+- Bake for 20 to 25 minutes or until a toothpick inserted comes out clean.